beamaia/beamaia/readme.md

 ### Hello there from Brazil! 😁 I'm Bea, Machine Learning Engineer with a focus on LLMs and image classification

-I'm currently working at [Weni](https://weni.ai/en/) as a Machine Learning Engineer, with a focus on LLMs and chatbots.
-I'm also a part of the Bio-Inspired Lab at UFES, studying image classification with CNNs and image generation with VAE, specifically skin and oral cancer related.
-I'm also a computer science undergraduate at the Federal University of Espírito Santo, class of 2024/1 🤞
+I'm a Machine Learning Engineer, with a focus on LLMs and chatbots.
+When I'm not working, I'm a part of the Bio-Inspired Lab at UFES, studying image classification with CNNs and image generation with VAE, specifically skin and oral cancer related.
+I'm also a computer science undergraduate at the Federal University of Espírito Santo, class of 2025/1 🤞

 I'm interested in many topics related to deep learning.
 Here are some topics that I'm mostly interested in:
 - Quantization of large models (specially LLMs) -> Deploying large models with faster reponse time